Hail Damage Roofing Services

 Signs of Roof Hail Damage from a Roof Repair Company

-Professional inspections use systematic methods to determine whether repairs are sufficient or whether replacement is the safer long-term option.
+Professional inspections use systematic methods to determine whether repairs are sufficient or whether replacement may be recommended as a long-term solution.
 When evaluating how much hail damage to replace roof systems, inspectors consider damage distribution, roof age, material type, and manufacturer guidelines.

 Although we don’t recommend it, if you can get on your roof safely (and the roof isn’t slippery or it has a low enough slope), it may be a good idea to examine your own shingles.
-However, it’s always best to have a professional climb on your roof; we have safety gear and have been walking on roofing materials for years.
+However, it is generally recommended to have a roofing professional inspect the roof; we use appropriate safety equipment and inspection procedures.

-While you’re checking out your attic, look for signs that the rafters are sagging or that the wood may be rotting; if any of the wood looks or feels soft, you may have a big problem that you need to address immediately.
-Soft wood is in danger of rotting, which can eventually lead to a complete roof collapse and cause severe damage.
+While you’re checking out your attic, look for signs that the rafters are sagging or that the wood may be rotting; if any of the wood looks or feels soft, you may have moisture-related damage that should be evaluated by a roofing professional.
+Soft wood may indicate moisture-related deterioration that should be evaluated by a roofing professional.

 Not all roof damage after a hailstorm is as obvious as sagging or soft feeling wood.